Feeling unsafe? Find support services emergency? call 000

 phone number

-Minister for Women and Minister for the Prevention of Domestic and Family Violence The Hon Shannon Fentiman
+Minister for the Prevention of Domestic and Family Violence The Hon Yvette D’Ath

-Minister for Women and Minister for the Prevention of Domestic and Family Violence from 12 Nov 2020
+Minister for the Prevention of Domestic and Family Violence

 All Queensland Government ministers Visit website